 The student branch of the Institute of Electrical and Electronics Engineers (IEEE) was established in 1962 and is an active component of the electrical engineering program.
 The South Carolina Gamma Chapter of Tau Beta Pi, The National Engineering Honors Society was founded in 1982.
 Students of the junior and senior classes who meet the academic requirements may be elected to Tau Beta Pi.

-The electrical engineering program is accredited by the Engineering Accreditation Commission (EAC) of the Accreditation Board for Engineering and Technology (ABET).
+The Electrical Engineering program is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org.